Compare / Head to head

-Both teach investing for free, but they're different products.
-Investopedia is a reference encyclopedia — thousands of articles you look up when you need to understand a term.
-TradeWize is a structured course — 20 stages, 172 lessons, mini games, and an integrated simulator that walk you from zero to a finished investor playbook.
+Both teach investing for free, but they’re different products.
+Investopedia is a reference encyclopedia you look up when you need a term.
+TradeWize is a structured course that walks you from zero to a finished investor playbook.

 FeatureTradeWizeInvestopedia